-There is a lot of buzz going around regarding CBD and it’s many potential health benefits, including reports of CBD for depression.
+There is a lot of buzz going around regarding CBD and its many potential health benefits, including reports of using CBD to treat depression.
 I wondered if taking a CBD supplement could really help someone who is depressed, so I decided to take a deep look into the published research on CBD for depression, how it may work, and if there is any truth behind the claims that taking CBD for depression could actually be beneficial.
-This is the first of a ten part series of HealthyTOKYO articles I will be covering on the potential benefits of CBD according to published research.
+This is the first of a ten-part series of HealthyTOKYO articles I will be covering on the potential benefits of CBD according to published research.

 What is CBD?

 CBD or “Cannabidiol” is a chemical compound known as a cannabinoid derived from the Cannabis Sativa L. plant.
-This plant is probably familiar to you by one of the members of the cannabis family, marijuana.
-However, don’t let the fact that CBD comes from cannabis put you off, as it is a non-intoxicating component of cannabis and different from the other cannabinoid in marijuana, THC, known to produce the high effect.
+This plant is probably familiar to you as one of the members of the cannabis family, marijuana.
+However, don’t let the fact that CBD comes from cannabis put you off, as it is a non-intoxicating component of cannabis.
+It is different from the other cannabinoid in marijuana, THC, which is known to produce the high effect.
 High quality CBD oil is actually produced from hemp plants bred to contain naturally occurring high levels of CBD.

 CBD vs THC

-To understand the difference between CDB and THC we need to take a quick look at how cannabinoids affect the body.
-Within several areas of the brain and spread throughout other regions of the body are cell membrane receptors called Cannabinoid receptors.
+To understand the difference between CBD and THC we need to take a quick look at how cannabinoids affect the body.
+Several areas of the brain and other regions of the body contain cell membrane receptors called Cannabinoid receptors.
 CBD and THC possess the same molecular structure, however, the atoms in their structures are arranged differently.
 Therefore, they interact with these cannabinoid receptors differently and produce different results.

-There are two major cannabinoid receptors, CB1 and CB2, which THC can bind to and cause a high, but CBD shows very little binding affinity, if any, to either of these receptors.
+There are two major cannabinoid receptors, CB1 and CB2.
+THC can bind to these receptors and cause a high, but CBD shows very little binding affinity to either of these receptors.
 CBD is thought to interact with other receptors in the body, producing a plethora of possible benefits, one of which may modulate depressive symptoms.